codeGROOVE-dev/gitMDM/README.md

 ## Design Philosophy: Paranoia as a Service

 - **No Remote Control**: This MDM can't actually manage your devices.
 It just tattles on them.
 To Git.
-- **No Backdoors**: The server can't execute commands on agents.
-It can barely execute commands on itself.
+- **No Backdoors**: The server can't execute commands on agents, or itself.
-- **No Cloud**: Your compliance data lives in a Git repo you control, not in someone else's computer
+- **No Cloud**: Your compliance data lives in a Git repo you control, not in someone else's computer.
+You can run it in the Cloud, though.
 - **No Privileges**: The agent runs with minimal permissions and couldn't compromise your system if it tried (which it won't, because it can't)
 - **No Dependencies**: Well, except for Git.
 And Go.
 And YAML.
 But who's counting?
 - **No Support**: You're on your own, friend.
 I built this for me.